felipefllm/pyAutonomousAgent/README.md

 In this tool the behavior trees are implemented through the python library py-trees [py-trees 2020].

-As a study case, the tool provides a simulation scenario with a swarm of autonomous agents.
+As a study case, the tool provides two simulation scenarios with swarms of autonomous agents.
 There are two types of autonomous agents:
 - a simplified computational model of a drone with a two-dimensional motion model; and
 - a computational model of the Skywalker X8 Unmanned Aerial Vehicle (UAV).